Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

-\item However, when the number of agents is larger than two, as long as the sensor does not cover the whole map, there is always a case when $i$ can see $j$, $j$ can see $k$, but $k$ cannot see $i$.
-Since no communication is allowed in our settings, the existence of feasible policies in such situations is not obvious.
-However, according to our experiments in Table \ref{tab:sensor_man} and all $4\times 4$ layouts with three agents in Table \ref{tab:sensor_rand}, we have included such test cases and sensor 2 still suffices.

-\item A more tricky case is about channels.
-If agents with sensor $i$ are placed under layouts with channels of length $l > 2i$, there will be such cases when two are waiting at both entrances, one is already inside, but none of them is aware of the others.
-Our experiments on Map \texttt{id\_5} -- \texttt{id\_6} have shown such test cases.
-If fact, for randomized $5\times 5$ layouts with two agents in Table \ref{tab:sensor_rand}, we have encountered more complex L-shaped channels and it turns out that sensor 2 still suffices.

-\item The last possible case would be that there are so many agents that the map is too densely occupied, so that even if the goal profile is proper, there will still be no way for any sensor to work out feasible policies. \end{enumerate}

-More evidence will be shown later in Table \ref{tab:restriction}, where maps in larger size and even action restrictions are considered.
-As it turns out, even if we force agents to directly head towards their goals until when they have to coordinate to avoid collisions, sensors of range two are still capable enough of working out feasible policies.
+An applicable explanation is, if agents are only equipped with \textit{sensor 1}, then they cannot detect each other when they are only two blocks away from each other, i.e., about to collide.
+Consequently, the rules for eliminating vertex conflicts will in fact propagate more constraints during the solving process, potentially leading to the eventual unsatisfiability of the logic program.
+More evidence will be shown later in Table~\ref{tab:restriction}, where maps in larger sizes and even action heuristics are considered.
+As it will reveal, even if we force agents to move greedily toward their goals until when they have to coordinate to avoid collisions, sensors of range two are still capable enough of working out feasible policies.